 A second connotation is that the ancient world had professional mourners.
 These were people who were hired to wail and moan over the dead.
 Particularly unpopular people availed themselves of this service.
 Herod the Great willed that many be murdered so that the entire country would mourn at his passing.
-For the Hebrews, it was terrible to die because the dead no longer could participate in serving God (Ps.
-115:17).
+For the Hebrews, it was terrible to die because the dead no longer could participate in serving God (Psalms 115:17).
 Christians, who believe in the resurrection, stage uplifting memorial services.
-The dead are being eulogized into the kingdom of heaven.
+The dead are being eulogized into the Kingdom of Heaven.
 One skeptical mother nudged her boy and whispered, “Go and see whether it is papa in the casket.”
 Our point is that this was not the group Jesus had in mind.
 Losing some one close to us, even if we dispense him/her to heaven, it is no cause for rejoicing.
-My saddest times in my life were when I lost my baby sister, my ten-year old friend, my ten-year old brother and our baby grandson.
-I mourned less for my parents who left this world in the nineties, because they had lived their lives and seen enough of this world from Siberia to Canada.
+My saddest times in my life were when I lost my baby sister, my ten-year old friend, my ten-year old brother, and our baby grandson.
+I mourned less for my parents who left this world in the nineties because they had lived their lives and seen enough of this world from Siberia to Canada.
 This should give the reader an idea where I have been and why I see things a bit differently.

-Jesus himself set the example for this type of a mourner.
-The second time that Jesus wept was at the grave of his friend Lazarus (Jn.
-11:17-44).
+Jesus, Himself, set the example for this type of a mourner.
+The second time that Jesus wept was at the grave of his friend Lazarus (John 11:17-44).
 He wept because his friends did not know that Lazarus was asleep and not dead.
 It was natural to miss a loved one on earth and leave an empty place like Lazarus, but it was a temporary loss.
 Jesus demonstrated to his friends and his disciples that he was the life-giver and woke Lazarus up from his slumber.
-He turned mourning into victory (Jn.
-10).
+He turned mourning into victory (John 10).
 Jesus made it more than a victory.
-He turned mourning into the dispensing of grace.
+Jesus turned mourning into the dispensing of grace.
 The first to experience grace was Mary Magdalene, on the day she found an empty tomb and he risen Lord in the garden, where the sepulcher was located.
-Mary was crying and two angels could not comfort her, but Jesus did by calling her by name and she recognized the stranger by his voice in the twilight.
-She was ready to embrace him, but was told go and bring comfort to his disciples and tell them, “I am ascending to my Father and your Father, to my God and your God” (Jn.20).
+Mary was crying and two angels could not comfort her, but Jesus did by calling her by name and she recognized the stranger by His Voice in the twilight.
+She was ready to embrace him, but was told go and bring comfort to his disciples and tell them, “I am ascending to my Father and your Father, to my God and your God” (John 20).
 Being comforters to our loved ones is being dispensers of grace.
 The word’s of Paul to the Corinthians in I Corinthians 15:19: “If in this life we who are in Christ have only hope, we are of all men most to be pitied.”
-The Christian is the only one that can turn sorrow into comfort because “his heart is no longer troubled;” for Christ has promised to him/her, “In my Father’s house are many rooms; if it were not so, would I have told you that I go to prepare for you?
-And when I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also” (Jn.
-14:1-3).
+The Christian is the only one that can turn sorrow into comfort because “His heart is no longer troubled” for Christ has promised to him/her, “In my Father’s house are many rooms; if it were not so, would I have told you that I go to prepare for you?
+And when I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also” (John 14:1-3).

 Mourning ought to become an expression of gratitude that God’s Spirit assists us in facing losses with courage and hope.
-Jesus himself recognized the “Spirit of the Lord” being on him (Lk.
-4:18).
+Jesus, Himself, recognized the “Spirit of the Lord” being on Him (Luke 4:18).
 It is puzzling how the Spirit of the Lord can be on the Son of God?
 Paul was divinely inspired to give us the answer in Philippians 2:6-11.
 The Son of God, laid aside his divine attributes, and became a human being like the rest of us, and demonstrated that a human being can live as a dispenser of God’s grace in this world.
-The writer to the Hebrew Christians left us this description of Jesus the man, “For we have not a high priest who is not able to sympathize with our weakness, but one who in every respect has been tempted as we are, yet without sinning” (Heb.
-4:15).
-Jesus needed an angel to strengthen in him Gethsemane before he faced the trial, the degradation and the cross (Lk.
-22:43).
+The writer to the Hebrew Christians left us this description of Jesus the man, “For we have not a high priest who is not able to sympathize with our weakness, but one who in every respect has been tempted as we are, yet without sinning” (Hebrews 4:15).
+Jesus needed an angel to strengthen in him Gethsemane before he faced the trial, the degradation and the cross (Luke 22:43).
 His real test was yet to come.
 It was when Jesus hung on the cross that he cried out, “My God, my God, why hast thou forsaken me?”
-Mt.
-27:46).
+(Matthew 27:46).
 Then, with a loud voice from a man whose human energy was completely drained, still could be heard saying, “Father, into your hands I commit my spirit.”
 Just before those final words, Jesus forgave his crucifiers and promised paradise to a criminal.
-He comforted those that needed comforting at a time when he needed it more than they did (Lk.
-23:32-43).
+He comforted those that needed comforting at a time when he needed it more than they did (Luke 23:32-43).